alice0meta/TagTime/README.md

 <!--
 ## Semi-Secret Features

+These features may spontaneously vanish!
+If you're depending on any of them, lemme know and I'll put you on the "depends on weird things" list, and I'll ask the list before removing it.

+current "depends on weird things" list: danny

 How to make the tagtime daemon automatically start on bootup in OSX:

 sudo ln -s /path/to/tagtimed.pl /Library/StartupItems/tagtimed.pl